Europe

 Research by the university's climate research center shows sea levels in the area have risen 20 centimeters since the 19th century.

-The higher sea levels mean storm surges increase the rate of erosion in places like the surrounding county of Wexford, one of the most vulnerable parts of Ireland due to its soft sediment coast, Murphy says.
+The higher sea levels mean storm surges increase the rate of erosion in places like the surrounding county of Wexford, one of the most vulnerable parts of Ireland due to its soft sediment coast, Murphy said.

 "It was very fast.
 We were very shocked when it happened," said Lal Pierce as she thought back to how her home had changed.
 We'd be worried about it all the time."